asastats/docs/code-of-conduct.md

 * You have to read and comprehend the [ASA Stats Guideline and FAQ](https://docs.google.com/document/d/1QvMSFlYjc9cv7oL_QlgaCpQ5GWJ2fogsI4b7PwV15bE/edit)

 * You must sign up for a [Trello account](https://trello.com/en-US) (free version) to be able to perform daily tasks.

+* You must not have any active account bans on Reddit, Discord or Twitter.

 # Applying to become a Tasker
 Any community member that is interested in applying to become a Tasker should open a discussion about it in the ASA Stats Discord or subreddit.
 After confirming the minimal condition requirements, an existing Tasker or Admin will then conduct a verification based on personal preferences.